fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

   * Local Secondary Index (LSI)
     * Alternate range key
     * Up to 5 per table
-    * One scalat attribure
+    * One scalar attribute
     * Must be defined at table creation time
+    * Its hash key is the same as the hask key of main table
   * Global Secondary Index (GSI)
-    * Spped queries on non-key attributes
+    * Speed queries on non-key attributes
     * Partition key + Optional sort key
     * Index is a new "table", we can project attributes
       * KEYS_ONLY